sdss/datamodel/docs/sphinx/design.rst

 The ``name`` keyword argument specifies the table you want to modify or add.
 Table column definitions are added with the ``columns`` keyword.
-It accepts either a list of column names, a list of tuples of column ``(name, type)`` or ``(name, type, description)``, or a list of dictionaries of column ``{"name": name, "type": type, "description": description}``.
+It accepts either a list of column names, a list of tuples of column ``(name, type)`` or ``(name, type, description)``, or a list of dictionaries of column ``{"name": name, "type": type, "description": description}`` as shorthand or the full YAML dictionary definition.

-When specifying new table columns for an HDU, the ``columns`` keyword accepts either a list of `~astropy.io.fits.Column` objects, a list of tuples of column ``(name, format, unit)``, or a list of dictionaries containing all the written out YAML keys.
+Allowed column types are any valid Yanny par types, input as strings, e.g. "int", "float", "char".
+Array columns can be specified by including the array size in "[]", e.g. "float[6]".
+Enum types are defined by setting ``is_enum`` to True, and by providing a list of possible values via ``enum_values``.

 Let's first update the header with a single key "cart" , and define three columns in the table: a string, a float array of 5 elements, and an integer.
 Let's also create a brand new table in the yaml file, called "NEW", with three new columns, and update the header with three new keys.
+And finally, let's add an enumerated column, ``ecol``, to our table using the full column definition syntax.

 .. code-block:: python